 General education and higher education, especially at Universitas Prasetiya Mulya, are oriented toward the futures; short, medium, long, and very-long ones.

 In my forty-year of service, I always strain myself to imagine what the future in its main contours would look like when current students ascended to the peak of their career life.
 Although speculative in nature, such imagining is necessary for designing today’s learning.

 Universitas Prasetiya Mulya centres itself in designing and nurturing well-rounded citizens that are capable to compete and cooperate successfully in life’s co-evolution.
 Through “Collaborative Learning by Enterprising,” we push cross-discipline learning.
-Students in our two schools–School of Business and Economics (SBE) and School of Applied Science, Technology, Engineering and Mathematics (STEM)—are encouraged to take cross-discipline courses and participate in “catalytic research projects” that are aimed to define ideas on knowledge-based businesses; testing them strategically and technically, incubating them into business, and offering them to venture capitalists in collaboration with industries.
+Students in our three schools–School of Business and Economics (SBE) and School of Applied Science, Technology, Engineering and Mathematics (STEM)— School of Law and International Studies (SHSI) are encouraged to take cross-discipline courses and participate in “catalytic research projects” that are aimed to define ideas on knowledge-based businesses; testing them strategically and technically, incubating them into business, and offering them to venture capitalists in collaboration with industries.

 To cater the needs of students from the rest of the world and to elevate the level of cultural diversity of the student body, some programs at Universitas Prasetiya Mulya are run entirely in English.